-The Jose Maria Cordoba International Airport is the principal airport to serve Medellin and the Aburra Valley.
+The Jose Maria Cordoba International Airport is the principal airport serving Medellin and the Aburra Valley.

-It is located about 40 miles outside of Medellin, in the municipality of Rio Negro (about 2,300 meters in elevation) and there are a few different options for getting into the city, all of which take about an hour.
+It is located about 40 kilometers outside of Medellin, in the municipality of Rio Negro (about 2,300 meters in elevation) and there are a few different options for getting into the city, all of which take 40 minutes to an hour.

-Another convenient method to get into Medellin is to grab a taxi outside of the baggage claim area.
+Another convenient method to get into Medellin is to grab a white airport taxi outside of the baggage claim area.
 Just head for the taxi in the front of the line.

-It is a small and often crowded but a cheap and reliable option.
-The bus runs until about 9 pm so if you are arriving on a late-night flight, you may be forced to take a taxi.
+It is a small bus and often crowded but a cheap and reliable option.
+The airport buses start running very early in the morning.
+They sometimes run until after midnight.
+But if not running you may be forced to take a taxi.

 When exiting the airport, turn to your right and walk down the sidewalk until you see the white bus.
-It will drop you near the San Diego mall (first stop), or in the city center near the Hotel Nutibara (second stop).
+It will drop you near the San Diego mall (first stop), or in the city center behind the Hotel Nutibara (second stop).
 From those two locations you take a taxi to your final destination.

 A colectivo, or shared taxi, is another option to get to Medellin.
 It is a taxi shared by three or four passengers, who split the fare.
 When split between four, the cost will only be about 15,000 COP.
 They will drop you at the San Diego mall.
 Its similar to the bus just a bit faster.
 You make be able to negotiate a trip to your final destination after San Diego, but that will be an extra cost.